TejalPisal/hotel-booking-search-and-filter-Interface/README.md

 ## Project Overview

-This Hotel Booking Search and Filter Interface App.
+This is a Hotel Booking Search and Filter Interface App.
 It provides users with a modern, responsive, and visually appealing interface to explore hotels, view detailed information, and search for destinations with real-time autocomplete suggestions.

 ## Features